batuhanbay/Algorithms-And-Complexity/README.md

 - Best case of time complexity of ForwardLinearSearch metod : T(n) = O(1)
 - Time complexity of ForwardLinearSearch metod: T(n) = O(n)

+## 03 - Basic Sorting Algorithms

+### SelectionSort

+Main goal is: Given a collection of elements, the goal is to rearrange them in some order.
+Common examples are sorting an array alphabetically or from smallest to largest.
+In this case, sorting an array from smallest to largest.

+Analysis Time & Space Compexity:

+-T(n) Time complexity of SelectionSort metod : T(n) = O(n^2)